Get Smart: Characters

 Agent Larabee (Robert Karvelas, Don Adams' cousin) is the Chief's assistant, even more slow-witted and incompetent than Max.

 Ludwig Von Siegfried (Bernie Kopell) is a recurring villain, and the vice president in charge of public relations and terror at KAOS, though his title does vary.
 Despite his gruff and proper demeanor, he is as incompetent as Max.

 Starker (often pronounced by Siegfried as Shtarker) (King Moody) is Siegfried's equally ruthless but often inept chief henchman, prone to silly behaviors which annoy his boss as unbecoming of KAOS.
+His name is the German and Yiddish term for a physically strong man, though at least in the latter tongue there is a noticeable implication of dim-wittedness.

 Hymie the Robot (Dick Gautier) is a humanoid robot built by KAOS, but in his first mission, Smart manages to turn him to the side of CONTROL.
 Hymie had a tendency to take instructions too literally.

 Agent 13 (David Ketchum) is an agent who is usually stationed inside unlikely, sometimes impossibly small or unlucky places, such as cigarette machines, washing machines, lockers, trash cans, or fire hydrants.
 He tends to resent his assignments.

 Agent 44 (Victor French) Six episodes (1965–66).
 French's first role was the insurance man in "Too Many Chiefs", and subsequent episodes as Agent 44.
 He is the predecessor to Agent 13 in season 1.
 Agent 13 takes over the function of Agent 44 for seasons 2 to 4, but Agent 44, now played by Al Molinaro, returns in season 5.

-Carlson (Stacy Keach Sr.) is a CONTROL scientist and inventor of such gadgets as an umbrella rifle (with a high-speed camera in the handle) and edible buttons.
+Carlson (Stacy Keach Sr.) is a CONTROL scientist and inventor of such gadgets as an umbrella rifle with a high-speed camera in the handle, and edible buttons.

 Dr. Steele (Ellen Weston) is a beautiful, sexy, and brilliant CONTROL scientist who develops formulas while undercover as a dancer and strip-tease artist.
 She remains oblivious to Smart's clearly discomfited attraction to her.
-The character appeared in three episodes in season 3, replaced the next season by Dr. Simon who has the same cover (played by different actresses in two episodes).
+The character appeared in three episodes in season 3, replaced the next season by Dr. Simon who has the same cover, played by different actresses in two episodes.